-Over the course of two hours and twenty minutes (with an interval) Jon Brittain takes us on a moving, emotional journey as Alice and Fiona or Adrian as he wants to be known navigate their relationship through uncharted waters but can they stay afloat?
+Over the course of two hours and twenty minutes (with an interval) Jon Brittain takes us on a moving, emotional journey as Alice and Fiona or Adrian as he wants to be known, navigate their relationship through uncharted waters but can they stay afloat?

-Fiona/Adrian's brother Josh (Ed Eales-White) is on hand to support, using helpful terms such as "hasbian" and then there is the young, exciting Lelanie (Jessica Clark) who has the hots for Alice and might just offer some respite from the arguments at home.
+Fiona/Adrian's brother Josh (Ed Eales-White) is on hand to support, using helpful terms such as "hasbian" and then there is the young, excited Lelanie (Jessica Clark) who has the hots for Alice and might just offer some respite from the arguments at home.

 Rotterdam manages to be both funny, warm and deeply moving.
-It's four characters are all carefully painted and performed and all of them are people you want to spend time with, flaws and all.
-There is never a dull moment - it is fast paced without skirting over the many issues the scenario raises.
+Its four characters are carefully drawn and performed and all of them are people you want to spend time with, flaws and all.
+There is never a dull moment - it is fast-paced without skirting over the many issues the scenario raises.